-High-potency steroids and vitamin D3 analogs, topical agents that are effective in treating plaque psoriasis, are also effective in treating scalp psoriasis.
+High-potency steroids and vitamin D3 analogs, topical agents that provide symptomatic improvement in plaque psoriasis, also provide symptomatic improvement in scalp psoriasis.
 However, due to the hair on most scalp psoriasis patients' scalps, lotions, creams and ointments are not appropriate for use on the scalp because of the difficulty of delivering the drug to the scalp.
 The negative impact on hair appearance can also affect patient compliance.
 A number of alternative formulations have been developed, such as solutions, suspensions, foams, or shampoos, containing high-potency steroids, vitamin D3 analogs, or a combination of the above.
 However, these formulations are also not ideal as the solutions and suspensions often run down patients' faces or into their ears, and some foam formulations are too greasy upon application.
 Other foam formulations melt upon application to the fingers before they can be applied to the scalp.
-More importantly, these formulations have the same safety and tolerability issues as their cream, ointment, and lotion counterparts.
+More importantly, these formulations have the same risk of side effects and tolerability issues as their cream, ointment, and lotion counterparts.
 Physicians are especially concerned about the use of steroids to treat scalp psoriasis due to the potential for steroid exposure in the eye, and the resulting increased risk of cataracts and glaucoma.